 Parents want what’s best for their children and that holds true for what they eat and drink.
-Sometimes there is confusion about chocolate or other flavored milks and how they stack up to white milk.
+Sometimes there are misperceptions about chocolate or other flavored dairy milks and how they stack up to unflavored dairy milk.

-According to a national nutrition survey in the U.S., flavored milk contributes about 4 percent of added sugars to the diets of children ages 2 to 18 years, while soft drinks and non-carbonated sweetened beverages contribute 40 percent of the added sugars.
+According to a national nutrition survey in the U.S., flavored milk contributes only 4% of added sugars to the diets of children ages 2 to 18 years, while soft drinks and non-carbonated sweetened beverages contribute 40% of the added sugars.
 Furthermore, studies show that consumption of flavored milk is associated with higher total milk consumption and better overall diet quality without any adverse impact on weight.

 When you look at it that way, there’s no doubt that flavored milks can be a winning addition to your child’s diet—and yours too!
-Whether your child likes chocolate or white milk, you can feel confident in knowing that your child is getting the nutritious and delicious beverage they need every time they reach for their favorite milk.
+Whether your child likes flavored or unflavored milk, you can feel confident your child is getting the nutritious and delicious beverage they need when they reach for their favorite milk.